virt-lightning/virt-lightning/README.md

 - Finally, be sure your user can access the system libvirt daemon, e.g with: `virsh -c qemu:///system`

 ## Optional
-- You make also want to install `python3-urwid` if you want to get the fancy list of VM.
+- You make also want to install `python3-urwid` if you want to get the fancy list of VMs.
 This dependency is optional.

 ## Installation (Fedora/RHEL)